Kinsanmi/E-commerce-artwork/README.md

-# A Poc of E-commerce website using Vite + React
+Artwork # A Poc of E-commerce website using Vite + React

 This application has a requirement of 3 and 7 uses stories Using database of product for a min of 20 products;